 The #MeToo movement calling attention to and opposing sexual harassment and assault, became prominent in October 2017.

-late 12c., "to be fitting, be appropriate, be suitable;" c.
-1200, "to appear to be, have or present the appearance of being;" from Old Norse soema "to honor; to put up with; to conform to (the world, etc.)," verb derived from adjective soemr "fitting," from Proto-Germanic *somiz (source also of Old English som "agreement, reconciliation," seman "to conciliate," source of Middle English semen "to settle a dispute," literally "to make one;" Old Danish söme "to be proper or seemly"), from PIE *somi-, suffixed form of root *sem- (1) "one; as one, together with."
+This is reconstructed to be from Proto-Germanic *somiz (source also of Old English som "agreement, reconciliation," seman "to conciliate," source of Middle English semen "to settle a dispute," literally "to make one;" Old Danish söme "to be proper or seemly"), from PIE *somi-, suffixed form of root *sem- (1) "one; as one, together with" (also compare same).

 With other verbs (seem to be, etc.) from c.
 1200.
 Sense of "appear to oneself, think oneself" is from 1630s.
 Also in Middle English "to present oneself, appear; be visible, be apparent" (late 14c.), hence, of a fact, etc., "be evident, apparent, or obvious."
 The sense of "be fitting or appropriate, be expedient" (c.
 1300) is the etymological one, but it is obsolete except in derived seemly, unseemly.
 Related: Seemed; seeming.